drewcassidy/KSP-Conformal-Decals/README.md

 - Art and Plugin code: Andrew Cassidy (Cineboxandrew)
 - Semiotic decal pack based on the work of Ron Cobb
 - Munar decal pack based on the work of Gavin Rothery
+- Header image by Zorg, featuring parts from Bluedog Design Bureau

 ## Installation